IjlalFurqaan/frontend_task/README.md

    npm start
    ```

-   The application should now be running on [http://localhost:3000](http://localhost:3000).
+   The application should now be running on [http://localhost:3000](http://localhost:3000) on your device though after your run command npm run dev.

 ## Project Structure